-In our previous article on dating apps we provided an extensive guide on how to get initial user traction and keep your user base growing.
-Now, we will look specifically at the techniques that have been used by today’s popular mobile dating apps.
+What techniques did today’s popular mobile dating apps use to get initial user traction and keep their user base growing?
 Let's say you want to develop a mobile dating startup.
 What’s the key to success in today’s overwhelmed dating app market?

 Tinder: Personal approach and high quality

-Launched in 2012 by InterActiveCorp, Tinder acquired users by targeting a specific demographic and then relying on word-of-mouth.
+Launched in 2012, Tinder acquired users by targeting a specific demographic and then relying on word-of-mouth.
 Three factors that shaped Tinder’s word-of-mouth promotion were:

 Tinder started off by targeting university students.
 They began on the University of Arizona campus, promoting the new dating app at local sororities and fraternities.
 Tinder’s CMO, Whitney Wolfe, first presented the app to girls.
 Once there were some potential dates signed up, she then presented the app to the guys.
 The app was also promoted in local bars and at various student events.
 There were also launch parties where having the app installed was an entry requirement.

-However, the quality of the app itself played a crucial role in Tinder’s launch campaign.
-The app offered users a new, spam-free and stalker-free approach to online dating. .
+The quality of the app itself played a crucial role in Tinder’s launch campaign.
+The app offered users a new, spam-free and stalker-free approach to online dating.
 But the real key to Tinder’s appeal was the ease of decision-making: the famous swipe feature has affected both the app’s virality and its ultimate success among users.

 Hinge: Disruption of the existing market